About Community Health Worker

 Completed with a "C" or higher

-To enroll in the Community Health Worker Certificate Program prospective students must complete one of the following options:
+To enroll in the Community Health Worker Certificate Program:

 - HLTH 59 is scheduled each semester.